canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 process is aided by *Spread*, a test distribution that can work through your documentation and report failures in GitHub workflows.

-Creating a Spread test for your documentation is **not** required to use the Sphinx starter pack; this is an optional capability.

 What you'll need
 ----------------